Air Fryer Strawberry Turnovers

 Instructions

 - Add the chopped strawberries, sugar, vanilla, lemon zest, and cornstarch to a mixing bowl and gently stir to combine.
-Spoon 1-2 Tbsp of filling on each round.
+Spoon 1-2 tablespoon of filling on each round.

 - Brush the edges of the rounds with egg wash and fold in half.
 Use a fork to crimp the edges closed.
 Use a sharp knife to cut 3 slits in the top of the turnovers.
 Brush the egg wash on the top of the turnovers and sprinkle with sugar.